KaiserWerk/ERAF-Go-SDK/README.md

 a getter for each field.

-The maximum size (amount of bytes) you can put into any field is that of an unsigned 16 bit integer, that means 65,535 bytes which is about 64 KiB.
+The maximum size (amount of bytes) you can put into any field is that of an unsigned 16 bit integer, that means **65,535** bytes which is about 64 KiB.
+Byte slices too large will be truncated.

 Now, you can either marshal (serialize) the created *ERAF* container into an ``io.Writer``, directly into a file or into a byte slice: